jmarcosdias/wonderful/README.md

 After the last question presented in the details, the user can choose to play again or exit.

 ![Game Session Summary](assets/doc-images/details-of-the-game-session-2.png)

+### Future Features

+In a future release, the following feature is planned to be implemented.

+- Ability to choose the dictionary

+Currently, only one dictionary is used along this game.
+The user has no option to choose the dictionary.

+In the current version, there is only the "Weird And Wonderful Words" dictionary, which is great, but is not good for all purposes.
+For example this dictionary is not good for beginners or for children.

+The current structure of the game settings is as follows.

+    game_settings = {
+        "game_dictionary_name": "Weird And Wonderful Words",
+        "min_n_questions":1,
+        "max_n_questions":10,
+        "min_n_options":2,
+        "max_n_options":6,
+        "game_dictionary": {
+            "word-1": "description-1",
+            "word-2": "description-2",
+            ...
+            "word-n": "description-n"
+        }
+    }

+A future version of this game is planned to accomodate different dictionaries.

+In this future version, the structure of the game settings will be as shown below.

+    game_settings = {
+       "min_n_questions":1,
+       "max_n_questions":10,
+       "min_n_options":2,
+       "max_n_options":6,
+       "dictionaries":[
+          {
+             "dictionary_name":"Weird And Wonderful Words",
+             "game_dictionary":{
+                "word-1":"description-1",
+                "word-2":"description-2",
+                "word-n":"description-n"
+             }
+          },
+          {
+             "dictionary_name":"Basic English Dictionary",
+             "game_dictionary":{
+                "word-1":"description-1",
+                "word-2":"description-2",
+                "word-n":"description-n"
+             }
+          },
+          {
+             "dictionary_name":"Children English Dictionary",
+             "game_dictionary":{
+                "word-1":"description-1",
+                "word-2":"description-2",
+                "word-n":"description-n"
+             }
+          }
+       ]
+    }

+By using the above structure, it will be possible to adapt the python code for this game so that the user will be able to choose the dictionary at runtime.